10 hours | 10 CEs

-This self-paced training program on Evidence for Forensic Mental Health Professionals is presented by Dr. David DeMatteo.
+This On Demand professional training program on Evidence for Forensic Mental Health Professionals is presented by David DeMatteo, PhD, ABPP.

-This course also covers other topics related to the provision of expert reports and testimony by mental health professionals in criminal and civil legal proceedings, including the various bases of expert testimony (e.g., statutory, court rules), the rule against hearsay, ethics and professionalism, expert immunity, and the role of discovery.
+This program describes the admissibility standards provided by governing case law (e.g., Frye, Daubert, Kumho, Joiner) and the various rules of evidence (e.g., Federal Rules of Evidence, Federal Rules of Civil Procedure, Federal Rules of Criminal Procedure).
+This program also covers other topics related to the provision of expert reports and testimony by mental health professionals in criminal and civil legal proceedings, including the various bases of expert testimony (e.g., statutory, court rules), the rule against hearsay, ethics, and professionalism, expert immunity, and the role of discovery.
 Best-practice standards for data gathering and data presentation are also discussed.

 Describe the admissibility standards for expert evidence articulated by the Supreme Court of the United States